Jaw-Dropping Footage Captures Terrifying Moment When Lightning Hits Erupting Volcano

 And for those who captured this once-in-a-lifetime moment on camera, consider yourselves blessed by the gods of viral content.

-Dr. Karen M. Johnson, a climate scientist at NASA, points out that extreme weather events are becoming more frequent due to climate change.
-She highlights that the increased instability in the atmosphere can enhance the likelihood of both volcanic eruptions and lightning strikes.
-Johnson suggests that individuals living near active volcanoes should stay informed about weather forecasts and emergency protocols.
+Climate scientists point out that extreme weather events are becoming more frequent due to climate change.
+The increased instability in the atmosphere can enhance the likelihood of both volcanic eruptions and lightning strikes.
+Individuals living near active volcanoes should stay informed about weather forecasts and emergency protocols.

-She recommends forming community response teams to prepare for such natural disasters effectively.
+Forming community response teams to prepare for such natural disasters effectively is recommended.
 Engaging with local authorities can also improve safety measures.